W3rni0/NahamCon_CTF_2020/readme.md

 **flag{do_you_speak_the_beep_boop}**

-**Solution:** Now we are given for a change a WAV file (Wave audio file),In it we can hear key presses of a phone, this is actually DTMF (daul tone multi frequency) which were used to signal to the phone company that a specific key was pressed, we can actually decipher this tones using a tool called multimon-ng or using the web tool listed below, this will give us the folloiwing code:
+**Solution:** Now we are given for a change a WAV file (Wave audio file), in it we can hear key presses of a phone, this is actually DTMF (daul tone multi frequency) which were used to signal to the phone company that a specific key was pressed and they have quite a lot of history with respect to hacking, we can actually decipher this tones using a tool called multimon-ng or using the web tool listed below, this will give us the folloiwing code:

 ```
 46327402297754110981468069185383422945309689772058551073955248013949155635325

 ```
-you can use the command the following command to extract the number:
+we can execute the following command to extract the number:

 `multimon-ng -t wav -a DTMF flag.wav | grep -o "[0-9]+" | tr -d "\n"`

-I tried a lot of ways to get the flag from this number and eventually figured out that you need to convert the numbers from decimal to hex and then from hex to ascii, or alternativly use long_to_bytes from the pycryptodome module, by doing so we get the flag:
+I tried a lot of ways to get the flag from this number and eventually figured out that you need to convert the numbers from decimal format to hex and then from hex to ascii, or alternatively use long_to_bytes from the pycryptodome module, by doing so we get the flag:

 ![](assets//images//beep_boop.png)